 “Some of the information (including health information) collected by us may be disclosed to employees or contractors of [YOUR COMPANY NAME] outside of Australia.
 You consent to your information being disclosed to a destination outside Australia for this purpose, including but not limited to Cebu, Philippines, and you understand and acknowledge that Australian Privacy Principle 8.1 will not apply to such disclosures of your personal information. “

 Either way, I recommend that when using offshore staff, you must include a suitable disclosure that is easily identifiable in a document that the client signs off on.

 4. Make sure that personal data is used strictly for its primary purpose.

 The Privacy Principle sets out that the business must only disclose personal information for the primary purpose it was collected unless an exception to this principle applies.
 An Australian entity is only allowed to use or disclose personal information for a secondary purpose (defined as the non-primary purpose) in the following situations:

 - where the individual grants consent;

 - where the law requires disclosure; or

-- where it is “reasonably expected” that the Australian entity would disclose the information for the secondary purpose.
+- where it is “reasonably expected” that the Australian entity would disclose the information for secondary purposes.

-In summary, it’s incredibly easy to comply with Australia’s privacy laws when using offshore staff our oversees outsourcing businesses.
+In summary, it’s incredibly easy to comply with Australia’s privacy laws when using offshore staff in our overseas outsourcing businesses.